Osiek nad Notecią

-The village has a population of just over 4,000.

-It is known for the second largest open-air museum in Poland with a number of farm houses and windmills dated from the 18th and 19th centuries from the North Wielkopolska and Krajna region as well as for an archeological museum on the site of the ancient burial site dated at around 500 b.c.
+The village is known for the second largest open-air museum in Poland with a number of farm houses and windmills dated from the 18th and 19th centuries from the North Wielkopolska and Krajna region as well as for an archeological museum on the site of the ancient burial site dated at around 500 b.c.

 General Władysław Anders was associated with that area (his father managed a horse stable in the village of Pracz which is now a part of Osiek).